Founder, Executive Director

 Analytics, Design, and Social Media

-Gil is a California writer, analyst and sports-rules guru who specialized in the study of sex crimes and domestic violence while completing his Criminology, Law & Society and Social Ecology degrees at the University of California, Irvine.
+Gil is a California writer, analyst, musician and sports-rules guru who specialized in the study of sex crimes and domestic violence while completing his Criminology, Law & Society and Social Ecology degrees at the University of California, Irvine.

 A baseball and basketball sports official, Gil founded Close Call Sports & the Umpire Ejection Fantasy League, which is baseball’s home for objective analysis with comprehensive ejection and instant replay databases, and is a member of the Society for American Baseball Research (SABR)’s Umpires and Rules Committee.
 He serves as Chair of his association’s Constitutional Committee and sits on Ethics & Grievance.
 When not analyzing data and trends or running up the court, Gil can be found playing the piano or organ.
-He was hired by NHL’s Anaheim Ducks as organist prior to the 2015 Stanley Cup Playoffs.
+Gil is the Anaheim Duck’s organist (since the 2015 Stanley Cup Playoffs) and held a guest residency as Dodger Stadium organist during an August/September 2015 homestand.